openmrs/openmrs-esm-core/README.md

 To set up to develop `@openmrs/esm-api` in a dev server for the patient chart:

-1. In this repository, run
-`yarn link` in each of `packages/framework/esm-api` and `packages/shell/esm-app-shell`.
+1. Navigate to the patient chart repository.
+Execute `yarn link /path/to/esm-core/packages/framework/esm-api` and then run `yarn link /path/to/esm-corepackages/shell/esm-app-shell`.
-2. In `packages/shell/esm-app-shell`, run
-`yarn build:development --watch` to ensure that the built app shell is updated with your changes and available to the patient chart.
+2. In packages/shell/esm-app-shell, run `yarn build:development --watch` to ensure that the built app shell is updated with your changes and available to the patient chart.
-3. In another terminal, navigate to the patient chart repository.
-Execute `yarn link @openmrs/esm-api @openmrs/esm-app-shell`.
 Then run your patient chart dev server as usual.

+Please note that this will result in entries being added to the package.json file in the `resolutions` field.
+These changes must be undone before creating your PR, which you can do by running `yarn unlink --all` in the patient chart repo.

 Check your work by adding a `console.log` at the top level of a file you're working on in `esm-api`.